t-distributed Stochastic Neighbor Embedding

 x_distances = get_distance_matrix(x_points, x_points)

-sigma = get_sigma(x_distances, perplexity=perplexity)
+sigma = get_sne_sigma(x_distances, perplexity=perplexity)

 p_probas = get_conditional_probas(x_distances, sigma=sigma)